 Goal # Description 2 All educational partners will continue to make progress in their technology and STEAM proficiency, and all district technology infrastructure will continue to be maintained to promote this progress.
 Additional course offerings and trainings in STEAM will also be implemented.
 Progress in these areas will be evaluated with local measures annually to ensure stability and growth.

-An explanation of why the LEA has developed this goal.

-Current local data shows full technology infrastructure in place, full implementation of 1:1 ratio in Grades 3-8, and substantial training and support for staff and student use of technology in learning.
-Local Data also show that an additional 1,100 student devices and 50 hot spots were purchased during Distance Learning and Independent Study..
-Local Surveys show the need for students to continue to have devices at home and at school to be able to fully access interventions and the need to replace these devices every three years.
+An explanation of of why the LEA has developed this goal. support for staff were purchased ata shows full technology infrastructure in place, full implementation of 1:1 ratio in Grades 3-8, and substantial training and and student use of technology in learning.
+Local Data also show that an additional 1,100 student devices and 50 hot spots during Distance Learning and Independent Study Local Surveys show the need for students to continue to have devices at hool to be able to fully access interventions and the need to replace these devices every three years due to license expiration.

 Local Survey Data also shows the need for additional Educational Technology in the Classroom to support 21st Century Skill acquisition.
 Current local data also shows the implementation of three STEAM Electives with additional offerings after school during the Expanded Learning Program.

 Educational Partners have expressed the need for additional STEAM/STEM offerings.
 The District currently utilizes multiple systems to monitor programs and student attendance, academics, and behavior.
 The District purchased 1,150 new student devices this year to provide devices for all students at home and for 3rd-8th Grade at school.
-The District completed 1,221 technology work orders in 2021-2022 to ensure connectivity and productivity.
+The District completed 1,300 technology work orders in 2022-2023 to ensure connectivity and productivity.